 Avoid the mistakes others made during prior ups and downs in the stock markets.
 Common errors arise in nine different situations, including job termination, mergers, financial planning, term expiration, and various life events.

-PowerPoint presentation (in PDF) that the editorial team of myStockOptions.com developed to provide a convenient crash course on the basics of incentive stock options.
-(Premium members may request permission to use it at their companies.)
+PowerPoint presentation (in PDF) that the editorial team of myStockOptions.com developed to provide a convenient crash course on the basics of incentive stock options. myStockOptions Pro members may request permission to use it for company employees or financial-planning clients.

 You should know the answers to the questions in this FAQ's checklist and be familiar with the topics presented in the related video.
 Understanding these will help you make the most of your stock options and prevent costly mistakes...